Kovah/LinkAce-Website/content/docs/v1/upgrade/_index.md

 ## Version-specific upgrades

+#### to version 1.4.0

+The Docker image for the simple setup was renamed from `linkace/linkace:php-nginx` to `linkace/linkace:simple`.
+Please change this image name in your `docker-compose.yml` file.

 #### from version v0.0.43 and below to higher

 In your `.env` file: please rename `BACKUP_DISK=cloud` to `BACKUP_DISK=s3`.
 If you have backup notifications enabled, please make sure to set a `BACKUP_NOTIFICATION_EMAIL`.